Rhetos/LightDMS/Readme.md

 IF @@TRANCOUNT > 0 ROLLBACK;
 ```

-## Installation and configuration

-Installing this package to a Rhetos application:

-1. Add 'Rhetos.LightDMS' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
-2. Extend Rhetos services configuration (at `services.AddRhetosHost`) with the LightDMS service: `.AddLightDMS()`

 ## How to contribute

 Contributions are very welcome.
 The easiest way is to fork this repo, and then